oh306028/oh306028/README.md

 REST API development with ASP.NET Core 🔗
 Learning MVC 📚
 Learning HTML and CSS 🎨

 I'm constantly striving to improve my skills and expand my knowledge.
 I'm currently focused on mastering MVC patterns and enhancing my web development capabilities.
 Feel free to check out my repositories and see what I’m working on.
-I'm always open to feedback and collaboration on interesting projects!
+I'm always open to feedback and collaboration on interesting projects